 - Political affiliations or beliefs or, except as provided under UCA 53G-10-202 or rules of the state board, political philosophies;

 - Mental or psychological problems;

 - Illegal, anti-social, self-incriminating, or demeaning behavior;

-- Critical appraisals of others with whom respondents have close family relationships;
+- Critical appraisals of others with whom the student or family member has close family relationships;

-- Legally recognized privileged relationships, such as with lawyers, doctors, or ministers;
+- Legally recognized privileged relationships, such as with lawyers, medical personnel, or ministers;

 - Religious practices, affiliations, or beliefs of the student or student’s parent; or

 - Income, other than as required by law to determine program eligibility.